bluefoxr/COINr/README.md

 necessary, so you can also try skipping this step.

 ## Getting started

+COINr needs a little reading and learning to understand properly.
+But once you have done that, it can be very powerful for developing composite indicators.

 A good place to get started is COINr’s “Overview” vignette.
 Try `vignette("overview")`.